mubanjs/muban/STATUS.md

 - Do we need some kind of global component registry to auto-create components without specifying them in our own components?
 - focus on package size
+- Make sure lazy components are only inited when the `data-component` value exists in the DOM.

 ## Props